brohb/Francigena_Project/README.md

 # Francigena_Project
-A dynamic Web Application which makes it easier to access information about hotels, restaurants, facilities and maps along the Via
+Project for a web Application aiming to make it easier to access information about hotels, restaurants, facilities and maps along the Via
 Francigena, the historical Route that connects Canterbury to Rome.

 Information are shown on-demand through dynamic API calls and JSON files.